microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 ![](../graphics/microsoftlogo.png)

-# Workshop: SQL Server 2019 on OpenShift
+# Workshop: SQL Server 2019 on OpenShift (CTP 2.5)

 #### <i>A Microsoft workshop from the SQL Server team</i>